 The Academy of Nutrition and Dietetics suggests 25 grams of fiber per day for women and 38 grams for men.
 High-fiber foods include fruits, vegetables, whole grains, and beans.
-(Up your fiber intake with these foods have more fiber than broccoli.)

 What you don’t eat is also important, explains Dr. Maser.
 Foods with little to no fiber—think processed foods, chips, and cookies—won’t help you become more regular, which won’t relieve back pain from constipation.
 These unhealthy foods may also lead to weight gain, which can cause or worsen low back pain.

 Not drinking enough water can cause or worsen constipation, and lead to low back pain.